-They are not prioritized over those who make their refugee claim at an official point of entry in Canada.
-All refugee claims irrespective of mode of arrival are mostly processed on a first-come first served basis by the Immigration and Refugee Board (IRB).
+Refugee claimants who cross the border at an unofficial entry point are not prioritized over those who make their refugee claim at an official point of entry in Canada.
+All refugee claims irrespective of mode of arrival are processed on a first-come first served basis.